cerc-io/watcher-ts/packages/codegen/README.md

     - name: Example
       # Contract file path or an url.
       path: ../graph-node/test/contracts/Example.sol
-      # Contract kind (should match that in {subgraphPath}/subgraph.yaml if subgraphPath provided)
+      # Contract kind (should match name of dataSource in {subgraphPath}/subgraph.yaml if subgraphPath provided)
       kind: Example1

   # Output folder path (logs output using `stdout` if not provided).